Carlosrincong/AWS-Solutions-Architect-Associate/ACM, WAF & Shield/README.md

     - Rate-based rules
 - Web Acces Control list (Web ACL) are regional, except for CloudFront
 - WebACL must be in the same region as ALB

+# AWS Shield
+- Protect from DDoS attack (Distribuited Denial of Service), many requests at the same time
+- AWS Shield Standard (free): protection from attacks such as SYN/UDP floods and other layer 3/4 attacks
+- AWS Shield Advanced (fee per organization): protection to EC2, ELB, CloudFront, Global Accelerator and Route 53.
+Acces to DDoS response team in case you get attack.
+Automatically creates, evaluates and deploy WAF rules to mitigate layer 7 attacks.